grafana/opentelemetry-workshop/site/docs/lab3/explore.md

 sidebar_position: 2
 ---

+import OtelSemconv from '@site/src/components/OtelSemconv';

 # 3.2.
-Mission A: Explore a reference environment
+Mission A: Explore the reference environment

 For this mission, we're giving you access to a fully configured **OpenTelemetry reference environment in Grafana Cloud**.

 In this environment, we've added OpenTelemetry instrumentation to all of our services, so you can explore and see what a near real-world environment looks like in Grafana Cloud.

-The environment is based on the [OpenTelemetry Demo][1], which is a microservice-based distributed system, instrumented with OpenTelemetry.
+The environment is based on the [OpenTelemetry Demo][1], a microservice-based sample application, instrumented with OpenTelemetry.

 ![Astronomy Shop homepage](/img/oteldemo_homepage.png)